vlz1/libEXIB/Documentation/EXIB.md

 ## String Table

-The string table is made up of variably sized entries that contain strings and their length.
+The string table is made up of variably sized entries that contain TStrings (table strings) and their length.
 These entries use the following structure:

 ```cpp